 The ftp command is the user interface to the Internet standard File Transfer Protocol (FTP). ftp transfers files to and from a remote network site.

-The host and optional port with which ftp is to communicate may be specified on the command line.
-If this is done, ftp immediately attempts to establish a connection to an FTP server on that host.
-Otherwise, ftp enters its command interpreter and awaits instructions from the user.
+The client host with which ftp is to communicate may be specified on the command line.
+If this is done, ftp immediately attempts to establish a connection to an FTP server on that host; otherwise, ftp enters its command interpreter and awaits instructions from the user.
 When ftp is awaiting commands from the user, it displays the prompt ftp>.

 The following options may be specified at the command line, or to the command interpreter: